 Glenda Garrelts Mattes and Donald A. Mattes Wander Grant - International Travel Award

-The Glenda Garrelts Mattes and Donald A. Mattes International Travel Award (also known as the Mattes Foreign Wander Award) is intended to provide the financial means to allow a student studying in the College of Arts & Sciences, who might not otherwise consider it, to travel abroad and meaningfully engage a new culture and setting for the first time.
+The Glenda Garrelts Mattes and Donald A. Mattes Wander Grant - International Travel Award is intended to provide the financial means to allow a student studying in the College of Arts & Sciences, who might not otherwise consider it, to travel abroad and meaningfully engage a new culture and setting for the first time.

 Glenda and Don Mattes and The College of Arts and Sciences invite undergraduates to submit proposals for an independent travel experience.
 Travel may be planned for any time period, but the deadline for Summer 2020 travel is February 15.
 Applications received after the February 15 date will be considered for future awards.
 One award of $4,000 will be available for Summer 2020.
 Students who may not otherwise have the financial means to travel abroad are particularly encouraged to apply.